briankusiak/torchcleanenergy/README.md

 # PJM Queue Changes Tracker

-Welcome to the **PJM Queue Changes Tracker** where we periodically publish updates to PJM's New Services Queue.
+Welcome to the **PJM Queue Changes Tracker** where I periodically publish updates to PJM's New Services Queue.

 Each tracker will contain the dates of the two queue files of comparison as well as a table containing all updates.